carpentries-incubator/hpc-intro/_episodes/01-tooling.md

 If a repository has a branch called `gh-pages` (short for "GitHub Pages"), GitHub publishes its content to create a website for the repository.
+Websites can be static HTML pages, which are published as-is, or can use [Jekyll][jekyll] as described below.
 If the repository's URL is `https://github.com/USERNAME/REPOSITORY`, the website is `https://USERNAME.github.io/REPOSITORY`.

-Websites can be static HTML pages, which are published as-is, or can use the [Jekyll][jekyll] templating system described below.
+> ## Why Doesn't My Site Appear?
+>
+> If the root directory of a repository contains a file called `.nojekyll`,
+> GitHub will *not* generate a website for that repository's `gh-pages` branch.

 ## Markdown

-We use Markdown for lesson content because it's simple to learn and isn't tied to any specific language
+We write lessons in Markdown because it's simple to learn and isn't tied to any specific language.
-(the ReStructured Text format popular in the Python world, for example, is a complete unknown to R programmers).
+(The ReStructured Text format popular in the Python world, for example, is a complete unknown to R programmers.)
-If authors want to use something else to author their lessons, such as [R Markdown][r-markdown], they must generate Markdown that [Jekyll][jekyll] can process, or static HTML, and commit that to the repository.
+If authors want to write lessons in something else, such as [R Markdown][r-markdown], they must generate HTML or Markdown that [Jekyll][jekyll] can process and commit that to the repository.
+The [next episode]({{ site.root }}/02-formatting/) describes the Markdown we use.

-> ## Tooling
+> ## Teaching Tools
 >
 > We do *not* prescribe what tools instructors should use when actually teaching:
 > the [Jupyter Notebook][jupyter],